noahc3/AffinityPluginLoader/README.md

 Build scripts are provided for Windows and Linux.

 > [!TIP]
 > Developing on Linux?
-You may want to use [apl-devcontainer](https://github.com/noahc3/apl-devcontainer) to get a working build environment.
-Feel free to take a look at the Dockerfile to get an idea of what you'll need on your host system to build without Docker.
+Use `./docker-build.sh` to build inside a Docker container with all dependencies pre-configured.
+See `docker/Dockerfile` for the full list of build dependencies if you prefer to build on your host system.
 >
 > APL fully supports building on Linux via mingw-w64 and the dotnet SDK, you'll just need to grab a Windows SDK header and library from Wine.